zacLibaud/bADA55.github.io/index.md

 ---
 layout: page
-title: BeerAdvocate vs RateBeer: Which Platform is Best Suited for You?
+title: "BeerAdvocate vs RateBeer: Which Platform is Best Suited for You?"
 ---

 # Introduction